ck37/clinsent/README.md

 -   Sentence segmentation
 -   *To Add: Deep learning-based sentiment measurement*

 This package is a work in progress.
-Manuscript under review Cobert et al. ([2022](#ref-cobert2022)).
+Manuscript under review: Cobert et al. ([2022](#ref-cobert2022)).

 ## Install